piyushmbm45/CompleteWebDevelopementUdemy/webDevelopement/html-personalSite/README.md

 ## Lecture 9.

 - external css
 - changing the color of text/background
 - selecting color form colorhunt.co
 - finding error in code by using inspect or developer tool for css file
 - priority of css
         - inline
         - internal
         - external

 ## Lecture 10.

 - More about external css
 - format of any css style
 ***selector{property:value}***
+- try to put all properties in alphabetical order it will help you to debug code easiy
+- use class and ids to change specific element